summyalena/lendsqr-fe-test/README.md

 https://docs.google.com/document/d/1gs-PK-mHqs1GM3N0aV70pCF0ndb6xBdBR-5uIR7NRHI/edit

-attached here is the document that shows what i've done so far.
+attached here is the document that shows what i have done so far.